LudwigEffort/LibraryManagementProject/README.md

 # TODO List

-- make classes
-- DOING: login and print document by guest if admin print book and loan
 - Methods
   - methods to sign in user
   - booking document (book or dvd)
   - add, edit and remove document by admin (after delivery)